Mystery-Coder/github-stats-backend/README.md

 # GitHub Stats Backend

 A lightweight Go backend service that fetches GitHub user statistics using the GitHub GraphQL API.
+Includes a Next.js frontend dashboard.

 ## Features